PanosEconomou/notes/Axiomatic_QFT.md

 > $$
 > is a tempered distribution.

 ***Note:*** Distributions are much richer objects.
 It goes without saying that it is possible to have distributions that are not associated with maps in any way.
 For example the $\delta$ function is such a distribution.

 Even though distributions are terrible objects, we would like to somehow treat them with the same confidence that we treat smooth maps.
 And as metrizable vector spaces we could start thinking about taking their derivatives and such

 **<u>Definition:</u>** Given a tempered distribution $T \in \mathcal{J}^\vee (M)$ we define its derivate $\partial^\alpha T$ with respect to some multi-index $\alpha = (\alpha_1, \alpha_2, \cdots \alpha_n)$ as the map

 $$
 \begin{align*}
 \partial^\alpha T : \mathcal{J}^\vee &\to \mathbb{C}\\
 f &\mapsto \partial^\alpha T(f) = (-1)^{|\alpha|} \ T(\partial^{\alpha} f)
 \end{align*}
 $$

 **<u>Corollary:</u>** Any derivative of $T \in \mathcal{J}^\vee$ is a tempered distribution.

 I mean… look at it, we just multiplied it by a constant.

 **<u>Corollary:</u>** $\partial^\alpha T_g = T_{\partial^\alpha g}$.

+Well, ok!
+We have now managed to define derivatives in a way, but it would be nice to show that the derivatives of distributions have a compatible intuition with derivatives of maps in some sense.
+Because we would like to use them in physics as such.

 Ok ok quick sidenote because it is cool